-This was written by Right to Council NYC
+This page was adapted from an article by Right to Counsel NYC

 Can I Be Evicted?

-Also, if you have been impacted by COVID financially in any way or if moving would pose a health risk to you or your family, you can delay your eviction until at least August 31st, by filling out a hardship declaration form and submitting it to your landlord, the court or both (more info below).
+If you have been impacted by COVID financially in any way or if moving would pose a health risk to you or your family, you can delay your eviction until at least January 15, 2022 by filling out a hardship declaration form and submitting it to your landlord, the court or both (more info below).

-To submit the hardship declaration, you must be the tenant, lawful occupant, or person responsible paying for rent.
-The hardship declaration must say you:
+To submit the hardship declaration, you must be the tenant, lawful occupant, or the person responsible paying for rent.
+The hardship declaration must say that you: